 - Onshore and offshore wind farms

 - Photovoltaic facilities

 ENGIE Electrabel: a driving force behind the energy transition

 Getting greener and greener:

 As Belgium’s top investor in and producer of green energies, we want to further develop generation using renewable sources.
 By 2020, 200 wind turbines will be operating throughout Belgium.

-ENGIE Electrabel’s generation facilities are one of the lowest emitters of CO2 in Europe, emitting approximately 50% less than the European average.
+ENGIE Electrabel’s generation facilities are one of the lowest emitters of CO2 in Europe.
+Its emissions are 210 g CO2/kWh, approximately 50% less than the European average.

 We want to maintain and secure these positions as part of our future investments.

 Did you know: power plants that do not emit any CO2 account for 69% of the generation capacity of ENGIE lectrabel’s generation facilities.